Apr. 13, 2021

-Dr. Horner has taught at the University of Oxford, Denver Seminary, and served as a Visiting Scholar and Research Associate at the University of Colorado.
-He has lectured in numerous classrooms and university forums nationally and in Europe, and he has written numerous articles and book chapters on ethics, apologetics, and ancient and medieval philosophy.
-Dr. Horner serves as Research Scholar for Centers for Christian Study, International, an effort to develop intellectual Christian communities within secular university contexts.
-He also serves as Executive Director of The Illuminatio Project, whose aim is to bring the light of a classical biblical vision of goodness, truth, and beauty into the thinking of the church and culture through strategic research and communication.
+David Horner has taught at the University of Oxford, Denver Seminary, and served as a Visiting Scholar and Research Associate at the University of Colorado.
+He has lectured in numerous classrooms and university forums nationally and in Europe, and he has written numerous articles and book chapters on ethics, apologetics and ancient and medieval philosophy.
+Horner serves as Research Scholar for Centers for Christian Study, International, an effort to develop intellectual Christian communities within secular university contexts.
+He also serves as Executive Director of The Illuminatio Project, whose aim is to bring the light of a classical biblical vision of goodness, truth and beauty into the thinking of the church and culture through strategic research and communication.

-Dr. Lister joined the faculty of the Talbot School of Theology in 2006.
-His primary research interests currently lie in the areas of Theology Proper, Christology, and Sanctification — doctrines that all fused together at the hub of his doctoral dissertation on divine impassibility.
+Rob Lister joined the faculty of the Talbot School of Theology in 2006.
+His primary research interests currently lie in the areas of Theology Proper, Christology and Sanctification — doctrines that all fused together at the hub of his doctoral dissertation on divine impassibility.
 Lister sees his teaching role as both academic and pastoral in nature — a role that occupies a place outside as well as inside the classroom.
 He cares deeply about his students, and desires that they know God better, so that ultimately they might love Him more passionately and follow Jesus more devotedly.

-Anneke grew up in Olympia, WA and is thrilled to be living on the West Coast again after living for eight years in Boston.
-Anneke receieved her BA in English from Calvin College and her MA in Church History from Regent College in Vancouver, BC.
-Most recently, Anneke received her Ph.D. from Boston University, where she studied the History of Christianity, Global Christianity, and the History of Missions.
+Anneke grew up in Olympia, Wash. and is thrilled to be living on the West Coast again after living for eight years in Boston.
+Anneke received her B.A. in English from Calvin College and her M.A. in Church History from Regent College in Vancouver, B.C.
+Most recently, Anneke received her Ph.D. from Boston University, where she studied the History of Christianity, Global Christianity and the History of Missions.
 Her dissertation was on twentieth-century missionaries and marriage counselors Walter and Ingrid Trobisch.
-Her current research continues to address the relationship between Christianity and cultural conceptions of gender, marriage, and family life.
-Anneke and her husband, Stevie, have three daughters, Mary Lou, Eleanor, and Ruthann, all of whom enjoy swimming, hiking, cooking, and reading.
+Her current research continues to address the relationship between Christianity and cultural conceptions of gender, marriage and family life.
+Anneke and her husband, Stevie, have three daughters, Mary Lou, Eleanor and Ruthann, all of whom enjoy swimming, hiking, cooking and reading.

-Dr. Thoennes is committed to teaching biblical and systematic theology so that he and his students love God and people more fully.
-He strives to make the necessary connections between the study of theology, obedience to Jesus, and fulfilling the Great Commission.
-He has taught theology and evangelism at the college and seminary levels for several years and is a frequent guest speaker at churches, conferences, and retreats, in addition to co-pastoring a local church.
-Dr. Thoennes has received the University award for faculty excellence and professor of the year.
-His research interests include godly jealousy, the atonement, the exclusivity of Christ, and theology of culture.
+Erik Thoennes is committed to teaching biblical and systematic theology so that he and his students love God and people more fully.
+He strives to make the necessary connections between the study of theology, obedience to Jesus and fulfilling the Great Commission.
+He has taught theology and evangelism at the college and seminary levels for several years and is a frequent guest speaker at churches, conferences and retreats, in addition to co-pastoring a local church.
+Thoennes has received the University award for faculty excellence and professor of the year.
+His research interests include godly jealousy, the atonement, the exclusivity of Christ and theology of culture.